rome/tools/packages/@romejs/js-parser/test-fixtures/experimental/class-private-properties/super-call/input.test.md

         advice: Array [
           log {
             category: 'info'
-            message: 'Maybe a typo in the method name (\'constructor\') or not extending another class?'
+            text: 'Maybe a typo in the method name (\'constructor\') or not extending another class?'
           }
         ]
       }